IRRI in Mozambique

 Breeding new rice varieties tailored for Mozambique

 Since 2006, IRRI has introduced more than 6,000 breeding lines of rice for irrigated and rainfed ecosystems into Mozambique to evaluate their performance locally and select the best ones for the country.
-In 2011, Makassane, the first variety of IRRI-bred rice developed especially for Mozambique was released.
+IRRI has made significant progress in Mozambique, releasing two stress-tolerant varieties with good grain quality and resistance to different diseases (Blast and BLB), increasing rice yield from 1 t/ha to 3–3.5 t/ha in rainfed conditions.

 Introducing better management practices

-IRRI establishes rice plots across Mozambique to show farmers best management practices, ranging from land preparation to harvest.
-Postharvest technologies like small-scale mechanization, including pedal and mechanical threshers, and super bags for seeds and corn weed, are showcased to demonstrate production efficiency.
+IRRI establishes rice plots across south and central Mozambique (Maputo, Gaza, Sofala and Zambezia provinces) to demonstrate best management practices to the farmers, ranging from land preparation to harvest.
+Post-harvest technologies like small-scale mechanization, including pedal and mechanical threshers, and super bags for seed storage were showcased to enhance production efficiency and quality.

 Building public and private partnerships